Hello, I'm

 Co-leader · 483 members

-Hosts online seminars to foster multidisciplinary communication in the US.
+Host online seminars to foster multidisciplinary communication in the US.

 MIT EAPS Department